kaushiksriram100/ansible-deployer-dist/README.md

-1. Deploy a neat ansible deployment environment (install ansible software, keys and users)
+1. Deploy a neat ansible deployment environment (install ansible software, keys and users).
+Can have an ansible playbook that will do this.
 2. compile and deploy the slaveworker to the deployment environments
 3. Deploy a dispatcher env (any VM) and compile the dispatcher code and copy there.